chipguyhere/MqttTemplates/README.md

 # MqttTemplates

-This library for Arduino provides the foundation for creating simple sensor applications that report data via secure connection to a public MQTT server.
-It's meant for you to edit the examples to use the transport and/or private MQTT server of your choice.
+This library for Arduino provides the foundation for creating sensor applications that report data via secure connection to a public MQTT server.

 What's presented here is a series of example Arduino sketches that securely report "hello world" messages, with the device MAC address and a simple counting number (1...
 2...
+3... etc.).
-3... etc.), to a public MQTT server already on the
+Reporting is made to a public MQTT server already on the Internet (the HiveMQ Public MQTT Broker), so you can test the functionality without needing to set up your own server.

-Internet (the HiveMQ Public MQTT Broker).
-It is meant to be edited to become your sketch that reports your sensor data, ideally over a secure connection into your private MQTT server using your own self-signed certificate.
+These examples are meant to be edited to become your sketch that reports your sensor data, ideally over a secure connection into your private MQTT server (whether in-cloud or on-premise), using your own self-signed certificate.

 The library provides five example sketches that can be called up through the Arduino IDE's "examples" menu (File - Examples - chipguy_MQTT_templates).
 Simply compile and flash, first editing the sketch to provide WiFi credentials, or